 If you’ve changed the apps in your quick launch row, you can find it in the App Drawer as well, using the same method that we talked about above.

 For the SkyStream Two, they changed the name of the app to the Media Center Updater app, even though the app looks almost identical when you open it.

-The app is still found in the quick launch row, and you can see it circled in this image.
+You can still find the app in the quick launch row.
+I circled it in this image.

 If you’ve removed the app from the quick launch row, you can get to it by opening the App Drawer as we discussed earlier.

 You’ll find the Media Center Update app in the App Drawer.

 Open the App Drawer by clicking on the Apps icon in the top row of the home screen.
 This should open a window that takes up the right-hand side of the screen.
 You can see the Media Center Updater app circled here.